What are the issues between Ukraine and Russia? The crisis explained

 The conflict between Russia and Ukraine explained

-Russia has stationed an estimated 130,000 troops along its border with Ukraine this winter and an invasion has been feared for several months, with frantic diplomatic efforts intended to avert hostilities ongoing but looking less and less likely to succeed.
+Ukrainian president Volodymyr Zelensky said the government is introducing martial law on all territories of the state and urged citizens to stay at home as much as possible.

+US president Joe Biden, UK prime minister Boris Johnson and UN secretary general Antonio Guterres have joined other global powers in condemning Moscow’s “unprovoked and unjustified” attack and promised to hold it “accountable”, with Mr Johnson expected to announce further “unprecedented” sanctions to Parliament later on Thursday.

-The UK has warned that the incursions have already begun, a day after Russia moved to recognise the breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, allowing it to openly move its forces into the rebel-held separatist regions of Donbas in the name of protecting an ally.
+Tensions in Eastern Europe escalated on Monday when Mr Putin moved to officially recognise the pro-Russian breakaway regions of the Donetsk People’s Republic (DPR) and Luhansk People’s Republic (LPR) as independent states, enabling him to move military resources into those areas in anticipation of the coming assault under the guise of extending protection to allies.

-The international community hit out at the decision, with the United Nations Security Council expressing “great concern” and the US suggesting, apparently correctly, that the play was a pretext for a full-scale military assault.

-“We remain open to diplomacy for diplomatic solution,” he said.
-“However, allowing bloodbath in Donbas is something we don’t intend to do.
-We are forced to note the negative role played by our western colleagues led by the US.”

-UK defence secretary Ben Wallace said the areas had been “effectively annexed” from Ukraine while prime minister Boris Johnson has already promised that Russia will face a “barrage of sanctions”, with the US and EU expected to take similar actions as a deterrent.
+That development meant months of frantic diplomatic negotiations pursued by the likes of US secretary of state Antony Blinken, French president Emmanuel Macron, German chancellor Olaf Scholz and UK foreign secretary Liz Truss in the hoping of averting calamity had ultimately come to nothing.

-So what is actually going on in Eastern Europe, where did it all begin and how might the crisis unfold?
+So what are the key issues behind the conflict, where did it all begin and how might the crisis unfold?

 How did the crisis start?